Thursday, April 30, 2009

 Iowa Writing Coach: Poem in Your Pocket Day

-Everyone should live in a neighborhood with a resident poet.
+Everyone should live near a resident poet.
 My husband, sons, and I were lucky to have that privilege from 1990-1996, when we lived across the street from Robert Dana and his equally wonderful wife, Peg.

 Originally from Massachusetts, Robert attended Drake University and the Iowa Writers Workshop after serving in the South Pacific at the end of World War II.
 He taught 40 years as Poet-in-Residence at Cornell College.
 I didn’t realize until recently that he was the founding editor of the revived North American Review, one of my favorite literary journals.
 He’s published many books of poetry and has also has served two terms as Poet Laureate of Iowa.